Kapil Sharma Surprised With Ali Asgar’s Claim On Preeti, Is Currently Travelling With Ginni Chatrath

 But now, Kapil's spokesperson has refuted Ali's claims about writing Preeti's name on his hand and said that they are shocked to hear such statements.

-Ali’s Claim That Kapil Had Written Preeti’s Name On His Hand
+Ali’s Claims That Kapil Had Written Preeti’s Name On His Hand

 The statement read, "As a part of Mr. Kapil Sharma's team, we would like to emphasise that recent stories doing the rounds that Mr. Sharma has met Mr. Ali Asgar and has written Ms Preeti Simoes name on his hand are completely false."